๐ŸฆBiological Anthropology

 Why This Matters

 Understanding how we know when things happened in human evolution is just as important as knowing what happened.
-Every claim about hominin origins, migration patterns, and evolutionary relationships rests on dating techniques—without them, we'd have fossils but no timeline.
-You're being tested on your ability to distinguish between absolute dating (which gives numerical ages) and relative dating (which establishes sequences), and to know which method works for which materials and time ranges.
+Every claim about hominin origins, migration patterns, and evolutionary relationships rests on dating techniques.
+Without them, we'd have fossils but no timeline.
+You need to distinguish between absolute dating (which gives numerical ages) and relative dating (which establishes sequences), and to know which method works for which materials and time ranges.

-These techniques demonstrate core principles of radioactive decay, chemical accumulation, geological layering, and biological succession.
+These techniques draw on core principles of radioactive decay, chemical accumulation, geological layering, and biological succession.
 Exam questions often ask you to select the appropriate dating method for a given scenario or explain why certain techniques can't be used together.
-Don't just memorize method names—know what each technique actually measures, what materials it works on, and its effective time range.
-That's what separates a 5 from a 3.
+Don't just memorize method names.
+Know what each technique actually measures, what materials it works on, and its effective time range.

 Radioactive Decay Methods

 These techniques measure the predictable breakdown of unstable isotopes into stable daughter products.
-The key principle is that radioactive decay occurs at a constant rate (half-life), allowing scientists to calculate elapsed time from the ratio of parent to daughter isotopes.
+The key principle: radioactive decay occurs at a constant rate (the half-life), so scientists can calculate elapsed time from the ratio of parent to daughter isotopes.

 Carbon-14 Dating